nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 #### DFPFileBatcherStage
 The `DFPFileBatcherStage` ([`examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_batcher_stage.py`](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_batcher_stage.py)) groups data in the incoming `DataFrame` in batches of a time period (per day default).
+This stage can potentially improve performance by combining multiple small files into a single batch.
 This stage assumes that the date of the logs in S3 can be easily inferred such as encoding the creation time in the file name (e.g., `AUTH_LOG-2022-08-21T22.05.23Z.json`), the actual method for extracting the date is encoded in a user-supplied `date_conversion_func` function (more on this later).

 | Argument | Type | Descirption |
 | -------- | ---- | ----------- |